stefan-it/blbooks-lms/README.md

 All models are evaluated on the [AjMC](https://github.com/hipe-eval/HIPE-2022-data/blob/main/documentation/README-ajmc.md) dataset from [HIPE-2022 Shared Task](https://hipe-eval.github.io/HIPE-2022/).

 The Flair library is used to load the dataset and a basic hyper-parameter search is performed.
-More details can be found [here](flair-fine-tuning.md).

 Here's an overview of the results on the development split - F1-Score over 5 runs is reported: